-These five megatrends represent major global threats to planet Earth's problems that must be resolved if the world is to remain a favorable habitat for humans and other species.
+These five megatrends represent major global threats to planet Earth‘s problems that must be resolved if the world is to remain a favorable habitat for humans and other species.
+These issues—such as deforestation, burning fossil fuels for more than a century, land degradation, soil degradation, plastic pollution, polluted air, and water scarcity—have major consequences including species extinction, reduced agricultural productivity, and rising sea levels.
 DW analyzes the causes and possible solutions.
 The good news is that clean energy is abundant, you just have to harvest it.
-Many say that a 100 percent renewable energy future is feasible with existing technology now.
+Many say that a 100 percent renewable energy future is feasible with existing technology now, and investing in renewable energy sources is crucial to reduce greenhouse gas emissions and address the climate crisis on a global scale.

-Today, about 30 percent of the planet's land surface is covered by forests, which is about half that before agriculture began, about 11,000 years ago.
+Today, about 30 percent of the planet’s land surface is covered by forests, which is about half that before agriculture began, about 11,000 years ago.
 About 7.3 million hectares (18 million acres) of forest are destroyed each year, mainly in the tropics.
-Tropical forests used to cover about 15 percent of the planet's land area; now they've shrunk to 6 or 7 percent.
-Much of this rest has been degraded by logging or burning.
+Tropical forests used to cover about 15 percent of the planet’s land area; now they’ve shrunk to 6 or 7 percent.
+Much of this rest has been degraded by logging or burning, and different agricultural systems have contributed to biodiversity loss and land use changes.

 Environmental change has different destructive impacts including, but not limited to, the melting of polar ice, the change of season, new diseases and the change in the general climate situation.
 Our forests generate new oxygen and, in addition, help control temperature and rainfall.
 Today, forests cover 30% of the area, but forested areas are regularly lost because people search for housing, food and materials.
 Deforestation is a huge problem and will continue to worsen.